sfchng/Quantum_Robust_Fitting/README.md

    <img src="misc/fig1.png" width="400" height="300">

-This demo is free for non-commercial academic use.
-Any commercial use is strictly prohibited without the authors' consent.
-Please acknowledge the authors by citing
+## 👩‍💻 Citation ##
+This code is for non-commercial use.
+If you find our work useful in your research please consider citing our paper:

  ```
   @inproceedings{chin2020quantum,